Raudbjorn/mcp-dm-gemini/tasks.md

   - Add progress tracking for large files
   - _Requirements: 3.1, 3.2, 6.1_

-- [x] 2.2 Implement table extraction from PDFs
-  - Create specialized table extraction functionality
-  - Preserve tabular structure in extracted content
-  - Handle complex layouts and merged cells
-  - _Requirements: 1.3, 3.3_

-- [x] 2.3 Implement section identification using book structure
+- [x] 2.2 Implement section identification using book structure
   - Use table of contents to identify logical sections
   - Create metadata for each section based on hierarchy
   - Generate unique IDs for each content chunk